haseeb5i/dotfiles/README.md

 # Personal Dotfiles

 - install [chezmoi](https://www.chezmoi.io/install/) and make sure it is available in `$PATH`
-- initialize chezmoi with these dotfiles
+- initialize chezmoi with these dotfiles (alternatively use ssh)
 ```
 chezmoi init https://github.com/xCodeR01/dotfiles.git
 ```